Belgium crushed by Netherlands in Nations League as World Cup prep off to rocky start | Goal.com

 Roberto Martinez's men are expected to be among the front-runners when the action kicks off in Qatar in November.

-But judging on this latest display, they have some work to do if they are to challenge for their first-ever World Cup trophy.
+But judging on this latest display, they have some work to do if they are to challenge for their first-ever World Cup trophy.https://www.goal.com/en/lists/pogba-coutinho-hazard-most-expensive-transfer-flops-football-history/blte0e8ded442f2c60d

 Editors' Picks